-In a 2003 study, 91 men and women underwent a 4 week weight loss program.
+In a 2003 study, 91 men and women underwent a 4-week weight loss program.
 After losing some weight, the people were randomly given either capsaicin (153 mg/ day) or a placebo for the next 3 months.
-The goal of the study was to see if capsaicin helped people maintain the weight that they previously lost.
+The study's goal was to see if capsaicin helped people maintain the weight they previously lost.
 While those taking capsaicin did indeed show greater fat burning, it did not appear to have any effect on the regaining of the weight that was previously lost.

 Let's now look at the research on Capsimax.

 ThermoFit uses a proprietary type of capsaicin called Capsimax.
 Because capsaicin might cause stomach irritation, Capsimax is encapsulated into tiny beads to reduce this from happening.